Yorkies can be feisty.

 They Are Tiny

 The Yorkshire terrier’s tiny size most certainly makes them less dangerous.
+Do Yorkies stay small?
+Yes, they do.
 The Yorkie is one of the smallest breeds of dogs there is.
 Far from dangerous, they are delicate.

 Being so small, it is almost impossible for a Yorkie to cause us much physical harm.
 They have little mouths and paws and even if they wanted to attack you, they probably wouldn’t get very far!